harborhq/r-token/README.md

 Token-level permissions include:

-* `unlocked` - controls locking and unlocking of all token trades for a particular token
+* `locked` - controls locking and unlocking of all token trades for a particular token
 * `partialAmounts` - allows or disallows transfers of partial token amounts

 Participant-level permissions include: